dltxio/idem-mobile/README.md

 ### 4. Posting the signed data back to the exchange

-Finally, _Idem_ sends the credentials payload back to the website.
+Finally, _IDEM_ sends the credentials payload back to the website.
 Upon receipt of the credentials, the website authenticates the signature against the payload and shows a success message to the user.
 Obviously, it's up to the website to handle the success or failure of the verification of the user in whatever way it sees fit.

 ## Table of claims